-- Ensuring the flow of credit to the agriculture sector which contributes to food security, crop diversification, and enhancing growth and competitiveness of the agriculture sector besides protecting farmers from production risks.
+- Ensuring the flow of credit to the agriculture sector contributes to food security, crop diversification, and enhancing growth and competitiveness of the agriculture sector besides protecting farmers from production risks.

 Pradhan Mantri Fasal Bima Yojana (PMFBY):- Download PDF Here